GEB-model/GEB/README.md

 ## Installation

-GEB can be installed using pip
+GEB can be installed using pip, including all dependencies on Windows, Linux and Mac OS X.

 ```bash
 pip install geb